pete-debiase/pete-debiase/SOTU.md

-# Pete's SWE Journey
+# Pete's SWE Adventures
 This is an overview of my projects, work, and studies as a software engineer.

-When I decided to make a career change into tech in 2021, I had a few years of patchwork SWE experience but wanted to get more serious.
+When I decided to transition into tech in 2021, I had a few years of patchwork SWE experience but wanted to get more serious.
 My goals were to:

 1. Officially reboot as a software engineer.
 2. Eliminate skill gaps to maximize potential.